AbeMichel/WebExtensions/MoodleForumGradingHelper/README.md

    - **@match**: The target url for this script interface to appear.
    - **FULL_NAME_COL**: The column in the CSV where the students' full names appear.
 0 indexed.
    - **GROUP_COL**: The column in the CSV where the students' group letters appear.
 0 indexed.
    - **GROUPS**: The possible group IDs you want to be able to search for.
+Will create corresponding **load** buttons on the toolbar.

 1. **Load Student List**
+   - Click `Grade Users` on Moodle.
    - Click **Load [Group]** to select a grading group.
-If no roll has been uploaded then it will prompt you to upload a CSV file for the entire roll.
+      - *Note:* If no roll has been uploaded then it will prompt you to upload a CSV file for the entire roll.
-   - CSV format should have at least 6 columns, with:
-     - Column (defined above): Full Name
-     - Column (defined above): Group letter (A, B, or C)
-   - Example row:
-     ```
-     John Doe,12345,OtherData,OtherData,OtherData,A
-     ```
-   - If the CSV is older than 7 days, you will be asked to provide a more up-to-date file.
+      - *Note:* If the CSV is older than 7 days, you will be asked to provide a more up-to-date file.

 2. **Navigate Students**
    - Click **➡ Next** to go to the next student in the roll and group.